Archive for the ‘DnDNext’ Category

 The Ultimate Weapon: Spell Storage Solutions Pt 5

-This entry is part 6 in the series Spell Storage Solutions
+This entry is part 6 of 7 in the series Spell Storage Solutions

 This is the (almost-) final part of a very intermittent series that examines alternatives and possible implications to the standard spell storage solutions built into D&D, Pathfinder, and, in fact, most fantasy games.
 Today, We look at Relics and Artifacts.
 Artifacts are some of the most misused magic items, amongst the most controversial, and most […]